.

 Dino Park Mini Golf

-Dino Park offers a fun Jurassic-themed mini golf experience located between Kata and Karon beaches.
-This 18-hole course features life-sized animatronic dinosaurs, including roaring T Rex and moving creatures through prehistoric jungle settings.
-Players navigate challenging obstacles like swamps, lava caves, and an erupting volcano that blasts smoke and flames, with a Flintstones-themed restaurant available for post-game dining.
+Dino Park is a Jurassic-themed mini golf course between Kata and Karon beaches.
+The 18 holes run through prehistoric jungle settings with life-sized animatronic dinosaurs, including a roaring T-Rex.
+You play around swamps, lava caves and an erupting volcano that puffs smoke and flames, and there is a Flintstones-themed restaurant for afterwards.

 Read More!